+Internships have never been more vital to setting yourself up for success after graduation.
 Completing an internship is one of three ways to gain real-world experience that fulfills your Hiram Connect experiential requirement.
 But the experience you gain will be worth much more than checking a box for your graduation requirements.
 Internships allow you to “try out” a company, profession or career.
 By interacting with professionals and collaborating on real projects, you’ll begin to discover how what you have been learning in the classroom translates into the real world.

 Whether your internship reinforces what you thought you wanted to do, provides clarity on what you do not want to do or opens your eyes to new opportunities, you will gain valuable knowledge and insight about your future calling and life after graduation.